Information Patterns – How Creating Works

 The mysterious and creative thing about Combining is that the result is often so very different from the things that make it up.
 For example, the element Carbon has very different properties from the hydrogen atoms that were forged together to create it.
 Gold, also composed of fused hydrogen atoms, is very different from Carbon.
 All these created differences mean that information has been created.

-Positions of the Combined Things Creates Still More information
+The Positions of the Combined Things Creates Still More Information

 But even more information can be created by the mere positioning of the atoms in a single element.
 The element Carbon is a prime example.
 Pure Carbon naturally occurs as amorphous carbon (coal, soot, etc.), graphite, or diamond, depending on how the individual carbon atoms are positioned and linked.
 These various forms are called allotropes of carbon.
 A new man-made allotrope is the carbon nanotube.